JustasB/hoc2swc/README.md

 # hoc2swc: A Python package to convert NEURON cell HOC files to SWC morphology files

 [hoc2swc](https://pypi.org/project/hoc2swc/) is a Python library that converts the morphology of neuron models defined using [NEURON simulator](https://neuron.yale.edu) [HOC files](https://www.neuron.yale.edu/neuron/static/new_doc/programming/hocsyntax.html) to the popular [SWC morphology format](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html).
-The library can also be used to convert cell morphologies instantiated in NEURON simulator (e.g. models that were build using NEURON+Python).
+The library can also be used to convert cell morphologies instantiated in NEURON simulator (e.g. models that were built using NEURON+Python).

 Once converted to SWC, tools that can consume SWC files can be used to [compute SWC morphology metrics](https://pypi.org/project/pylmeasure/), create [professional 3D neuron morphology visualizations](https://github.com/MartinPyka/SWC2Blender), etc...